treasure-data/td-jdbc/README.md

 # Treasure Data JDBC Driver

-__NOTE: We no longer maintain td-jdbc driver for Presto now that [we support native trino-jdbc drivers](https://trino.io/docs/current/client/jdbc.html)
+__NOTE__: We no longer maintain td-jdbc driver for Presto now that [we support native trino-jdbc drivers](https://trino.io/docs/current/client/jdbc.html)

 JDBC Driver for accessing [Treasure Data](http://www.treasuredata.com).
 This works with Java 1.6 or higher.